 - There Is No Kill Like Overkill

-- This Is a Drill: The Industrial Devastation power.
+- This is a Drill: The Industrial Devastation power.
 The Vinci Land Leviathan also uses drills as armaments.

 - Two-Faced: Giacomo after being hit with mysterious energy.

 - Vestigial Empire: The Condottieri were originally the ruling power in Vinci lands, but failed to keep up with technological advancements that led to increasing power to individual cities such as Miana or Venucci.
 A civil war later, all that remains of the Condottieri is a castle, a few squabbling noble families and a scattered army of mercenaries.

 - Wave Motion Gun: The Cuotl have this in spades.
 The Eye of the Gods, the Sun Cannon...